-What to Keep, What to Toss When You Clean Out Your Kitchen Cupboards
+What to Keep, What to Toss When Kitchen Decluttering

 Everybody loves a makeover, and your kitchen cupboards are no exception.
 Can’t you hear them begging you?
 “Fill me with healthy, delicious foods!
 Please, please, please!”
 Breaks your heart, doesn’t it?
 Let’s give your cupboards what they're asking for (and what you need to stop sugar cravings and boost energy), let's clean out your kitchen cupboards.
 Here are some simple guidelines for what to keep, and what to toss.